Tag: family history

 Longtime resident Jake Bruesch recalled in a 1974 interview that, “circa 1920 Albert Tracy brought in a herd of Wisconsin cows, Holstein cows, . . . and a bunch of us bought ’em — five or ten or fifteen each . . . and started to milk ’em and bought separators and separated milk and sold the cream for a good many years.”[a].

-The current owners, Kent and Janis Durfee; have continued the ice cream tradition with vanilla, chocolate, and the occasional seasonal flavors.
+The current owners, Kent and Janis Durfee, have continued the ice cream tradition with vanilla, chocolate, and the occasional seasonal flavors.

 Vanilla Bean History

-“The vanilla plant was flourishing in Mexico, and by the late 18th century, a few plants were sent to Paris, London, Europe and Asia, in hopes of producing the bean in other areas.
+“The vanilla plant was flourishing in Mexico, and by the late 18th century, a few plants were sent to Paris, London, Europe, and Asia, in hopes of producing the bean in other areas.
 Although the vine would grow and flower, it would not produce any beans.
 French colonists brought vanilla beans to Réunion around 1820.

 Beaumont had been teaching young Edmond how to tend to the various plants on his estate.
 He taught him how to hand-pollinate a watermelon plant.
 Beaumont had previously planted vanilla beans, and had just one vine growing for over twenty years, but was also unable to produce any beans on the vine.
 Young Edmond began to study the plant and made a discovery.
 He carefully probed the plant and found the part of the flower that produced the pollen.
 Edmond then discovered the stigma, the part of the plant that needed to be dusted with the pollen to produce the bean.
 He used a blade of grass to separate the two flaps and properly fertilized the plant.